 All of the Control API methods are accessible via the CLI.
-The corresponding command is constructed from the class name and method name as listed in the Traffic Manager Control API manual; refer to this manual for details about each command.
+The corresponding command is constructed from the class name and method name as listed in the Pulse Secure Virtual Traffic Manager: Control API Guide; refer to this document for details about each command.